CodeMaster7000/X-Status-DateTime/README.md

 # X Status DateTime

+## About

 A Python script, made with Tweepy, to retrieve the date and time of when a status on X was posted.

+NOTE: The 'created_at' attribute of the Status object provides us with a datetime object which tell us when the status was posted.